lasselukkari/DuinoDCX/README.md

 ## Introduction Video
 [![DuinoDCX Demo Video](https://img.youtube.com/vi/oZoBElP5jPo/0.jpg)](https://www.youtube.com/watch?v=oZoBElP5jPo)

-Please note that this project is not affiliated with the author of the video.
+A big thank you for the Youtube user DCX Link for creating the video.
+Please note that this project is not affiliated with the author.

 ## Online Demo
 http://duinodcx.herokuapp.com/